LaunchCodeEducation/intro-to-professional-web-dev/docs/_sources/chapters/arrays/arrays-are-like-strings.rst.txt

    const programmingLanguages = ["JavaScript", "Python", "Java", "C#"];

-Array items can also be declared on a new line.
+Array items can also be declared on multiple lines.

 .. sourcecode:: js